(みみず)

 I use earthworms as fishing bait.

-蚯蚓(みみず) is usually written in hiragana (みみず) in everyday usage, as the kanji is uncommon.
+蚯蚓(みみず) is the common word for earthworm.
+Usually written in hiragana (みみず) since the kanji {蚯蚓} is rarely used.